dustin1q/WPP/src/content/nativeHTML/Native-Accordions.md

 title: Native Accordions
 cat: native-html
 image: image
 desc: Native accordions using details and summary tags.
+Using the "name" attribute restricts the open state to one instance in a common named group.
+Alternatively, not using the "name" attribute allows the open/close state to act independent of the other accordion instances on the same page.
 ---